camille-hdl/website/content/blog/learning-resources/index.md

 * Thinking in Systems - D.H.
 Meadows
 * Thinking, Fast and Slow - D. Kahneman
 * Scale - G. West
+* Books by C. Alexander (Notes on the Synthesis of Form, The Timeless Way of Building...)

 ## Podcasts